ivknv/yadisk/README.en.rst

 Installation
 ************

-This library supports multiple HTTP client libraries and has both synchronous and asynchronous API.
+:code:`yadisk` supports multiple HTTP client libraries and has both synchronous and asynchronous API.

 The following HTTP client libraries are currently supported: